Become a Google Certified Educator Level 2

 Travel the World with Google

 Your classroom isn’t limited to your four walls!
 But in an era of reduced spending on education, how can you give students real-life experiences that they will learn from?
 Google tools can help!
-Learn to use Google Earth and Expeditions to build virtual field trips to anywhere on the globe!
+Learn to use Google Earth to build virtual field trips to anywhere on the globe!
 Google Translate will help students navigate foreign languages.
 My Maps allows for storytelling with maps, bringing history and literature to life.

 Creating a Digital Classroom